junglok/tem-docs/docs/service/modules.md

 ## Finding out what modules are available

-* To find out what modules are available to be loaded a user can do
+* To find out what modules are available to load:

 === ":material-powershell: Command"